SPECTR-VR/About/README.md

 ![image](https://github.com/user-attachments/assets/2542ebea-3d93-4316-8dca-d45cd3a97b63)

-💭 IMAGINE you could see the first-hand effects of climate change in Fiji without a passport or releasing detrimental fossil fuels.
+💭 IMAGINE you could see the first-hand effects of climate change in Fiji without a passport or releasing detrimental fossil fuels all for FREE.
 Or, dance with Native African tribes and learn about their culture all within the comfort of your own home?
 All you need is a piece of cardboard, your cell phone, and us to guide you.

 👋 Welcome to SPECTR VR, where immersive technology/virtual reality (VR) meets social impact.
 Our journey began with a simple yet powerful idea: to harness the transformative potential of virtual reality to address pressing global issues.
 From mental health and climate action to cultural preservation and the support of marginalized voices, our mission is to inspire change by bringing stories to life in ways that touch hearts and minds.